Anne Frank House: Complete Visitor Guide & Ticket Tips (2026)

 What You’ll See Inside

-The museum is organised as a one-way route.
-You move from the front office building through the famous moving bookcase, into the Secret Annex, then back down through education and historical exhibits.
+The museum is organised as a one-way route, so you can’t backtrack and you set your own pace within the flow.
+You move from the front office building through the famous moving bookcase, into the Secret Annex where eight people lived in silence for 25 months, then back down through the education and historical exhibits.
+The whole thing is designed to build, deliberately, from the everyday to the unbearable, and it works.
+Take your time on the staircase up; that threshold is the emotional centre of the visit.

 Front House — Otto Frank’s Business